Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geologists (EASC10121)

 Special issue of "Elements", 2014, (vol 10, no. 2).
 International Magazine of Mineralogy, Geochemistry and Petrology, Ed.
 Y Dilek and H. Furness. (browse several papers; e.g. by Julian Pearce).

-12. A. Robertson: Neotectonic evolution of the Eastern Mediterranean
+11. A. Robertson: Neotectonic evolution of the Eastern Mediterranean (essential regional background for the Cyprus excursion).

 Taymaz et al. 1991, Active tectonics of the north and central Aegean Sea. geophysics Journal international, 106, 433-490.